unjica/marvel/SUBMISSION.md

 - Accessible error messages with proper ARIA attributes

 ### Performance Optimizations
-- Lazy loading for all images
+- Lazy loading for all images with `loading="lazy"` and `decoding="async"`
+- Code splitting with React.lazy and Suspense
 - Optimized animations with Framer Motion
 - Efficient data fetching with TanStack Query
 - Memoization of components and callbacks
 - Progressive loading for better user experience
 - Loading skeletons for smooth transitions
+- Component-level code splitting for better initial load time
+- Suspense boundaries for graceful loading states

 ### Accessibility Implementation
 - Semantic HTML structure with proper roles and labels